TwumasiAckah/L3-build-a-cloud/week-3/README.md

 cluster/instances/an_instance.yaml
 ```

-ArgoCD applies it → CNPG reconciles it → PostgreSQL is created.
+ArgoCD applies it, CNPG reconciles it, PostgreSQL is created.

 Verify: